magomimmo/modern-cljs/README.md

 ## [Tutorial 19 - Livin' On the Edge][35]

-Learn how to contribute something we need to someone else's library, and how to publish a snapshot releases on [clojars][36] to use the enhancement in our own project.
+Learn how to contribute something we need to someone else's library, and how to publish snapshot releases on [clojars][36] to use the enhancement in our own project.

 ## [Tutorial 20 - Learning by Contributing (Part 1)][37]